 Consider après skiing footwear.
 It is of course the après après we’re frequently after, but for prelims it’s nice to wear shoes more comfortable than clunky chunks of Pebax.
 (If you entirely understand that sentence, then you’re truly a skier in all senses of the word.)

-Unless I’m in a wet climate such as Tahoe or the PNW, I’ve always preferred a simple pair of running shoes to slip into when we get back to the car or bar.
+Unless I’m in a wet climate such as Tahoe or the PNW, I’ve always preferred a simple pair of running shoes to slip into when we get back to the car or bar after ski touring.
 More, it’s sometimes useful to carry a pair of shoes in your pack if your destination involves a stay at a hut or restaurant, or a walk on a dry trail or road.
-Key for packable footwear is something light weight and sleek, but sturdy enough for more than cleating a bar stool rung.
+Key for packable footwear is something lightweight and sleek, but sturdy enough for more than cleating a bar stool rung.

 Enter the genre of running shoes that weigh less than 13 ounces each (size 10.5).
 Today’s pick: La Sportiva Skylite.
 These zapatos weigh in at a svelte 12.3 ounces (350 gr) each, size 10.5, yet still provide a sticky rubber lugged traction sole, fairly stiff last and various reinforcements so the nylon mesh upper doesn’t look like mouse food after your first dance.
 They also have a nifty gaiter over the laces that keeps dirt out and makes them comfortable for wear without lacing — for ultra-lite backpacking camp shoes you could even take the laces out, or do some hacking and carving to trim a few more ounces.